-Trees give us oxygen and help improve the environment.
-With sustainability in our hearts, many of us may be wondering which trees produce the most oxygen?
+Trees and grass give us oxygen and help improve the environment.
+With sustainability in our hearts, many of us may be wondering: which trees produce the most oxygen?
 Here’s a summary of what I’ve found!

 - Douglas-Fir, True Fir, Beech, Spruce and Maple are among the ones that produce the most oxygen.

 - Aspen and Oak are halfway for oxygen production.